 What is the legal drinking age in Wisconsin?

 Twenty-one years of age.
-This is also the age at which a person can be on licensed premises.
+This is also the age at which a person can enter or be on licensed premises.
 There are some exceptions, which we will discuss below.

 Can children be in a bar with their parents?

 Yes.
 Persons under age 21 may be on licensed premises, if they are with their parents, guardians, or spouses of legal drinking age; but this is at the discretion of the licensee.

 Can an underage person possess and consume alcohol beverages on licensed premises?

 Yes.
 Persons under age 21 may possess and consume alcohol beverages if they are with their parents, guardians or spouses of legal drinking age; but this is at the discretion of the licensee.
 The licensed premises may choose to prohibit consumption and possession of alcohol beverages by underage persons.